Vodafone in talks for UK merger with Hutchison's Three | Business

 Vodafone is in talks with CK Hutchison about merging their businesses in Britain to create a market leading mobile network that could accelerate the roll-out of 5G services and expand broadband availability.
 Vodafone said on Monday it would own 51% and Hutchison 49% under the deal being discussed, with the stakes achieved by adjusting ownership of debt rather than exchanging any cash.

 The two companies hope to strike a deal by the end of the year, according to an earlier Sky report.
-Shares in Vodafone were up 2.1% at 103 pence by 1124 GMT, compared with a 0.6% fall in the FTSE 100.
+Shares in Vodafone, which touched a two-year low earlier on Monday, closed up 2.5% at 104 pence.

 Vodafone Chief Executive Nick Read said in February the company was pursuing mergers in multiple European markets to improve returns where players barely cover the costs of the capital required to invest in networks.
 Regulators have previously opposed deals that reduce the number of networks in major markets from four to three, but there have been signals that position has changed since the COVID-19 pandemic.